mgoddard/cockroach-aks-multi-region/README.md

             --remote-vnet crdb-$loc1 --allow-vnet-access --allow-forwarded-traffic --allow-gateway-transit
         ```

-- Create the Kubernetes clusters in each region
+- Create the Kubernetes clusters in each region.
+[This script](./03_k8s_clusters.sh) handles this step.
     - To get SubnetID

         ```bash